tetratelabs/tetrate-service-bridge-sandbox/README.md

 }
 ```

-To stand up the demo do `make tsb`
+To stand up the demo just do `make tsb`

 or if you want to decouple the steps...